 I’ll tell you when I figure that out.
-I don’t know if my style or brand are clear?
-That might be a faux paux to say but it’s true.
+Guess what, UPDATE!(6/6/19) I've figured it out.
 I’m a photographer that loves to give the client what they are looking for so some weddings might look much different than others.
 If you were pulling my ear and told me I had to answer this question I would say this; I try to capture the day as it is, with minimal forced posing and lots of candid moments.
 I do not like lining up wedding parties for group pictures.
 I will always try to capture them in another more relaxed fashion.
 My editing style is somewhere between my love for film and the advantage of digital processing.
 I like to think it has a timeless quality.
 I don’t subscribe to gimmicks or fads.
 I want your images to stand the test of time.
 I do not do selective coloring.
 I want you to look back in 40 years and be still happy with the quality of the product you've been given.

 Can I have all the images in black and white? +

 Yes, so simple.
 Don’t let anyone tell you otherwise.
 I can include a separate folder of the entire wedding in black and white but I’ll be honest!
 Not everything that looks nice color, looks nice black and white and vice versa.

 Do you shoot alone?
 Can I have a second shooter? +

 I can shoot alone, I prefer, for larger weddings, to have a second shooter.
 It makes the day go a lot smoother and we can provide compelling storytelling while making sure you have appropriate coverage.
 My second shooters are always professional, hand picked and people I trust to have a similar style as I do,to promote cohesion in your photos.
 Second shooters can be male or female or whatever they identify themselves as.

 Can we give you a shot list? +